Long-term victims of car crashes win key Michigan decision - WHIZ News

 For decades, people injured in crashes were entitled to payment for “all reasonable charges” related to care and rehabilitation.
 But the new law sets a fee schedule and a cap on reimbursements not covered by Medicare.

-It’s had drastic consequences for roughly 18,000 people needing long-term care for crashes before June 11, 2019, and the providers of those services.
+It’s had drastic consequences for roughly 18,000 people needing long-term care after crashes that took place before June 11, 2019, and the providers of those services.

 Hockey star Vladimir Konstantinov suffered severe brain damage when a drunken limousine driver crashed the car in 1997.
 Konstantinov, a passenger, was celebrating a championship by the NHL’s Detroit Red Wings.